peter-mouland/web-caddy/README.md

     * Ensure the `repository.url` is the correct github address.
 4. Run `npm install` to install the required node modules.
 5. Run `gulp init:component` to intialise your component.
-6. Run `gulp serve`, stick a fork in yourself - you're done.
+6. Run `gulp serve`, stick a fork in it - you're done.

 Once the above is complete should have the conventional directory structure as well as the useful gulp tasks.